Right Bank Restaurants

 In the Montorgueil quarter, make sure to visit Au Rocher de Cancale at 78, rue Montorgueil, 2nd arrondissement (01 42 33 50 29, metro Sentier or Etienne Marcel).
 This establishment dates back to 1846, and it has a fascinting history.
 Here they serve more or less traditional food with modern twists.
 They have really appealing and large salads here, and if you get a table facing the street you're in for some very first-class people watching (figure about 22 euros).
 At night this place becomes a pretty hip café for your evening drinking and viewing pleasure.
 It's a fairly young and mostly local crowd, but reasonably friendly.

-16, rue du faubourg St. Denis, both at Metro Strasbourg Saint Denis
+16, rue du faubourg St. Denis, at Metro Strasbourg Saint Denis

 (01 47 70 12 06).
 Don't confuse the COUR des petites écuries with the